 Having a good understanding of your hair texture is vital when creating a personalized haircare routine.
 Knowing your hair texture type allows you to select products and styling techniques that cater to your hair’s unique needs, leading to better-looking, more manageable hair.

 While every personalized routine will look a little different, when picking products for textured hair, you want to keep two things in mind: hydration and damage prevention.
 The twists and turns of textured hair make it harder for the sebum your scalp produces to travel to the ends of your strands, which can leave your mane more prone to dryness and breakage.
-By understanding your texture, you can take proactive steps to prevent damage and maintain the moisture levels in your hair.
+By understanding your texture, you can take proactive steps to help prevent damage and maintain the moisture levels in your hair.
 This might include minimizing heat styling, using protective hairstyles, and avoiding harsh chemicals that can strip moisture from your strands.

 Even though your FYP is filled with DIY tips and tricks that claim to change or improve the texture of your hair, texture is primarily determined by your genetic makeup.
 As such, don’t expect to magically change your texture.
 However, there are some factors that can influence hair texture over time.
 Some of these include age, environment, lifestyle, and haircare and styling habits.
 By recognizing these factors, you can better understand your hair's unique characteristics and any changes you may see.